 - Previous breast disease or breast cancer: Women who have previously had particular types of benign breast abnormalities, known as proliferative lesions, are at an increased risk of breast cancer, especially if the cells making up these abnormalities were ‘atypical’.

 - Family history: This is an important risk factor, however only 1 in 5 women will have a first-degree relative (either a parent or sibling) who have had breast cancer.
-Less than 10 percent of all breast cancers are actually associated with a genetic mutation that is inherited from a parent.
+Less than 10 percent of all breast cancers are actually associated with genetic errors (mutation) that is inherited from a parent.
 Mutations in two main breast cancer genes, BRCA1 and BRCA2, are associated with increased risk of breast cancer

 - Weight: Weight gain and obesity are associated with a higher risk of breast cancer in women who have gone through menopause.